rasgointelligence/RasgoTransforms/README.md

 [![Chat on Slack](https://img.shields.io/badge/chat-on%20Slack-brightgreen.svg)](https://join.slack.com/t/rasgousergroup/shared_invite/zt-nytkq6np-ANEJvbUSbT2Gkvc8JICp3g)
 [![Chat on Discourse](https://img.shields.io/discourse/status?server=https%3A%2F%2Fforum.rasgoml.com)](https://forum.rasgoml.com/)

-# Rasgo User Defined Transforms (UDTs)
+# Rasgo Transforms

-UDTs enable templatized SQL transformation via Rasgo, through a pandas-like interface in PyRasgo.
+Rasgo Transforms enable templatized SQL transformation via Rasgo, through a pandas-like interface in PyRasgo.
-- user-defined transforms are equivalent to SQL functions that accept a Rasgo Source and return a Rasgo Source
+- transforms are equivalent to SQL functions that accept a Rasgo Source and return a Rasgo Source
 - user-defined transforms are scoped to your organization so they can be shared with colleagues
 - Rasgo has built a starter library of transforms for you to use or fork
-- user-defined transforms are written in SQL but accept arguments passed through PyRasgo
+- transforms are written in SQL but accept arguments passed through PyRasgo

 # Follow Along with a Tutorial